AkramHourani/MapperBot/README.md

 The file “A01_MapperBot_Mouse.m” will allow you to control MapperBot using a mouse.

 # MapperBot
-The source files for the Arduino are inside the folder.
+The source files for the Arduino are inside the folder \ArduinoSourceCode